-Capitalization in Titles of Works
+Headlines and Titles of Works

-A. Than is a conjunction in that title and therefore capped (see 8.157, point 1; but see point 4 for some conjunctions that are not capped).
+A. Than is a conjunction in that title and therefore capped (see CMOS 8.159, point 1; but see point 4 for some conjunctions that are not capped).
 When than is a preposition in a title (“Younger than Springtime”), Chicago style lowercases it.
 (Check the examples in a good dictionary to figure out which part of speech a word is.)